Gasman2014/KiCad-Diff/README.md

 #### Kicad 6 Workaround

-The new version of Kicad is generating svg files that do not work well on browsers (Google-Chrome, Firefox and Safari) The `kicad6_svg_fix` script is a quick fix while we don't receive an improved version from Kicad team.
+The new version of Kicad is generating svg files that do not work well on browsers (Google-Chrome, Firefox and Safari) The `kicad_svg_tweaks` script is a quick fix while we don't receive an improved version from Kicad team.
 This requires the `rsvg-convert` tool.

 To install it on macOS